kimeshan/mixpanel-puller/README.md

 ###What do I need to change before running scripts?

-For this demo, you will need to make some changes to certain variables (specified below) to the actual .py script files (source code).
+You will need to make some changes to certain variables (specified below) to the actual .py script files (source code) before running any scripts.

-Normally parameters such as the API key or database connection details will be passed as arguments through the command line and no changes to the source code will have to be made.
-Depending on how the scripts will be run, this can be setup quite easily afterwards.

 ####Mixpanel API Key and Secret
-The default Mixpanel API key and secret is that provided for BrighterMonday Kenya which is contained in the script files.
-This does not need to be changed when pulling data from Mixpanel from BrighterMonday Kenya.

-To pull data using a different Mixpanel API key and secret simply change the variables:
+In order to start pulling data from your Mixpanel account, you will need your API Key and Secret.

+Enter these by simply changing the following variables:

 * *api_key* - Line 11 in *funnels_script.py*, Line 9 in *raw_export_script.py*.
 * *api_secret* - Line 12 in *funnels_script.py*, Line 10 in *raw_export_script.py*.